Byron G. Rogers Federal Building and U.S. Courthouse, Denver, CO

 The trial of Timothy McVeigh, the bomber responsible for the 1995 attack on the Alfred P. Murrah Federal Building in Oklahoma City, was held at the Byron G. Rogers Federal Building and U.S. Courthouse in 1996 and 1997.
 To find an impartial jury, the court moved the case to Denver, where McVeigh was tried and convicted.

 In 1999, GSA initiated alterations to the entrance to accommodate security needs.
 Local preservationists asked GSA to consider the potential significance of the complex before commencing work that would alter character- defining features.
 As a result, GSA developed a sensitive design that retained these important elements.
 The unexpected public interest led GSA to commission a study to better understand the architecture and context of buildings from this era.
 In 2003, GSA published Growth, Efficiency, and Modernism: GSA Buildings of the 1950s, 60s, and 70s.
-The publication has received several awards and strengthened GSA's reputation as a leader in the preservation field.
+Updated in 2005, the publication has received several awards and strengthened GSA’s reputation as a leader in the preservation field.

 The Byron G. Rogers Federal Building and U.S. Courthouse consists of three distinct components: an 18-story office tower, a low courthouse, and a landscaped plaza.
 This three-part design combination was typical of Modern architecture and is perhaps best exemplified by the United Nations complex in New York City.
 Sudler’s design for the Byron G. Rogers Federal Building and U.S. Courthouse is an excellent example of Formalism, a style of Modern architecture that incorporates flat rooflines, columnar supports, symmetry, high-quality materials, and works of art.